arunbaby0/arunbaby.com/_ai_agents/0008-agent-workflow-patterns.md

 *   **Planning** makes agents capable of long horizons.
 *   **Multi-Agent** makes agents specialized.

-In the next section of the curriculum (Days 9-28), we enter the **Intermediate** phase.
-We will stop talking about generic agents and start building agents that master specific domains, starting with the most important domain of all: **RAG and Document Intelligence**.
+To build agents that master specific domains, we must first master **RAG and Document Intelligence**, which allows agents to read and retrieve external knowledge.